Mya (singer): Stage

-Mya has received praise for her stage presence and live performances.
-Author Stacy-Deanne opined that Harrison had developed into a well rounded-performer with flexible abilities who was consistently a "source of attraction" on television and on tour.
+Mýa has received praise for her stage presence and live performances, cementing her status as an exceptional vocalist and performer.
+Writing for The Source, Shawn Grant praised the singer's voice as "immaculate," he salutes the singer "ability to connect with a crowd" based on her "sheer talent" without relying on "spectacular choreography" or "elaborate production" that he deems are "merely enhancements," not necessities, for a performer of her caliber.
+He ends with the sentiment, Mýa "a great vocalist who shines brightest when the spotlight is focused on her ability alone."
+Author Stacy-Deanne opined that Mýa had developed into a well rounded-performer with flexible abilities who was consistently a "source of attraction" on television and on tour.
 Staff writer Trish Davis of Hartford Courant described her presence as "compelling" while noting, "With a voice that sends high notes with clarity and low ones with force, Mya's live act is solid."
+Music writer Charles Passey commended the singer's performance at SunFest and expressed approval of her artistry to "offer a musical menu both bouncy and unpretentious" and felt "unlike a lot of female pop stars these days, she's got a voice to go along with her moves."
+Journalist Jami Gordillo-Kerby of The Fresno Bee revered the singer's concert at The Big Fresno Fair.
+She took noticed of how "the singer kept the upper hand," commenting "She was cool, confident and totally in control."
+On top of that, she applauded the singer's prowess as a performer to continuously to "engaged with her fans during her entire performance" and was in awe by how "the attention stayed on the confident diva who prowled the stage like she owned it," sharing — "She lit up the place with her exuberance and singing and dancing skills."
+She concluded her review on this sentiment, "Mya proved repeatedly in her Fresno concert that she has the voice to be a major force in R&B for years to come."
+Reviewing for The Press of Atlantic City, staff writer Vincent Jackson was most impressed by "how well the singer sings live" and "better than some of her entertainment contemporaries."
+He concluded his review commenting, "She's clearly an entertainer whose star is on the rise."
 The AU Review's Chris Singh lauded her showmanship, which he recognized has not "aged" nor her "dulcet notes" that stole the show, citing Mýa as "versatile" and a "tough act to follow".
 Similarly, Kelefa Sanneh of The New York Times praised her live performance, noting her dance movements in particular, which he described as "sprightly", "sexy" and "theatrical".
-Natasha Pinto of The Music commented, "She possesses the dreamiest falsetto and commands attention with every note and step she takes", acknowledging Mya's ability to perform with "absolute ease" and "sultry sass" who does not "miss a beat".
+Natasha Pinto of The Music commented, "She possesses the dreamiest falsetto and commands attention with every note and step she takes", acknowledging Mýa's ability to perform with "absolute ease" and "sultry sass" who does not "miss a beat".
 Senior music writer George Palathingal for The Sydney Morning Herald noted, "whether performing slick routines alongside two booty-shaking dancers or accompanied only by an acoustic guitarist, Mya is all class."
+Sheldon Ang of Sheldon Ang Media commented, "Mya's live act is compelling, with a dose of sexiness, bounce and elasticity – ultimately oozing a sultry zest – yet, classy with the respectable je ne sais quoi that only a few could pull off."